sbcshop/EncroPi-Software/README.md

 <img src="https://github.com/sbcshop/Raspberry-Pi-Pico-RFID-Expansion/blob/main/images/thonny-interpreter.PNG" />

-## Types of Code files and thier funtioning:
+## Types of Code files and their functioning:

 * File "encropi.py" is the liberary file of this board